+- Communicating ideas and information

+- Organisation and preparing technical reports

+- Use of available technologies

+- Problem solving

+All task marking is objective and based on agreed criteria with overall weightings as detailed below:

+CAD design & solid modelling 20%

+Implementing technical data 5%

+Planning & organising work activities 5%

+Documenting & recording technical data 10%

+Programming & optimization 45%

+iRVision 15%

-Communicating ideas and information Organisation and preparing technical reports Use of available technologies Problem solving All task marking is objective and based on agreed criteria with overall weightings as detailed below: CAD design & solid modelling 20% Implementing technical data Planning & organising work activities Documenting & recording technical data Programming & optimization iRVision 5% 5% 10% 45% 15% All equipment, tools and specific safety equipment for use in the UK Final will be supplied to the competitors and no additional documentation or devices will be allowed during the competition phase.
+All equipment, tools, and specific safety equipment for use in the UK Final will be supplied to the competitors and no additional documentation or devices will be allowed during the competition phase.
 If supplied, all competitors are required to wear any competitor work wear during the competition days.
 Please bring your own safety shoes.
 (Without your safety shoes you may not be able to take part in the competition due to health and safety regulations).

 Any team that is invited to the final who have any special equipment requirements must notify the competition organisers prior to attending so that they can assess your request and make any adjustments to the equipment supplied accordingly.

-What to expect at the UK finals: The competition is structured to run over a week in early November: The first day will be used for familiarisation, training, equipment check and to cover the Health & Safety considerations that arise when working with industrial robots.
-Details of the competition task, and the extension task, will be given to teams for two hours of planning and discussion before the end of the day.
-Any notes or information generated during this time will remain in the competition area until the following day. • The next three days, are for the competition including any specified documentation or c • There may be an additional day for compe- skills without the pressure of competition.
+What to expect at the UK finals:

+The competition is structured to run over a week in mid-November:

+- The first day will be used for registration, orientation, equipment check and to cover the Health & Safety considerations that arise when working with industrial robots.
+This will be followed by getting you all settled into your accommodation and a Welcome meal in the evening to give teams a chance to get to know each other and meet the judges in an informal atmosphere. - The next three days are for the competition itself.
+Marking is done at specific times throughout with milestones clearly set for competitors to keep them on track.
+Final submission of the team's entry, including any specified documentation, simulations, or data, will be at the end of the third day. - There may be an additional day for competitors to showcase their knowledge and skills without the pressure of competition.
+There will, hopefully, be the opportunity for competitors to become a trainer for the day and invite visitors to 'have a go' on the competition stand programming and operating the FANUC robots.